PriyanshuVerma12/Network_Security/README.md

-### Network Security Projects For Phising Data

-# 🚀 MLOps Project - Network Security System
+# 🚀 Network Security System

 ## 🛡️ Phishing Website Detection
-An **end-to-end MLOps pipeline** for detecting phishing websites using a machine learning model trained on a phishing dataset with **31 features**.
+An **end-to-end MLOps pipeline** for detecting phishing websites using a machine learning model trained on a phishing dataset.
 This project integrates **ETL, model training, deployment, and CI/CD automation**.

 ---